She's angry at him. He was already hurting. She realises and that look tells us she understands.

 - More is said without words than with over the course of Edmure and Roslin's wedding.
 With just their eyes, Catelyn says to Edmure: "Thanks for going through with this."
 Edmure says "Score!" when he gets a glimpse of his unexpectedly lovely young bride and Walder says "Hah, look at what you missed out on!" to Robb once Roslin is unveiled.

 - Walder delivers the speech that will signal the massacre at the Red Wedding, Catelyn shares a look of fear with a smiling Roose Bolton, who even signals her to look beneath his sleeve.
-He's wearing armour.
+He's wearing armour, showing he's in on the impending betrayal.

 - After an entire season of Snark-to-Snark Combat; the look between Brienne and Jaime in Season 3 finale "Mhysa" speaks volumes.